nushell/nushell.github.io/commands/docs/profile.md

 ## Flags

- -  `--source, -`: Collect source code in the report
+ -  `--source, -s`: Collect source code in the report
- -  `--values, -`: Collect values in the report
+ -  `--values, -v`: Collect values in the report
  -  `--max-depth, -d {int}`: How many levels of blocks to step into (default: 1)

 ## Parameters